shitcorp/Discord-Bots-At-Scale/README.md

 # Discord bots at scale

-Writing a discord bot designed to scale is a difficult task.
-A wide variety of libraries and stacks attempted to remedy this.
-This paper's goal is to discuss the pro and cons of each approach.
-While providing tips to improve performance while using them.
-The hope is to help guide you through this treacherous venture.
+Writing a discord bot designed to scale is a difficult charge.
+A wide variety of solutions have been created to help remedy this issue.
+This gives you the developer the ability to choose a preferred solution for your workload.
+But, that last statement was a falsehood because it's just an illusion.
+To most readers, you are likely locked into a specific framework, and can't move.
+Hence, you need to increase performance without going insane.
+This paper's goal is to help increase performance no matter the framework.
+Whether that be slight setting changes, or adding entire libraries, there is performance to gain.

 # Table of Contents